Sharp energy self-determination of macroscopic quantum bodies in pure states, as a validation of the First Law of

 The claim of this paper rests on assuming that the systems under consideration can reach thermal equilibrium.
-While we have no intention of indicating how this does occur, we still have few questions that should be addressed regarding the consistency or compatibility of an equilibrium state with fact that the system is always in a pure state.
+While we have no intention of indicating how this does occur, we still have few questions that should be addressed regarding the consistency or compatibility of an equilibrium state with the fact that the system is always in a pure state.
 As already cited in the introductory paragraphs, there are recent excellent discussions, see Ref. \cite{Goldstein3} and references therein, on how thermal equilibrium is achieved in quantum macroscopic bodies that are in pure states within a microcanonical shell.
 The issue we address in this paragraph regards the equilibrium state itself.
 As discussed in Landau and Lifshitz monography and in the recent papers, equilibrium is reached when distributions of extensive quantities of {\it macroscopic subsystems} of the whole isolated body are sharply peaked; in this case, it is true that $\Delta A_s/\overline A_s \sim {\cal O}(N_s^{-1/2})$, with $A_s$ an extensive quantity of the $s-$th subsystem and $N_s \gg 1$ its number of particles.
 This condition is achieved as a consequence of the macroscopic subsystems becoming statistically independent.
 Concomitantly, one can assert that states of any subsystem, with the same number of particles, volume and, specially, same energy, are equally probable.